Sublimation on Plastic: Is It Possible? (And How to Do It!)

 Examples and Inspiration

-Seeing examples of sublimation on plastic can provide inspiration for your own projects.
-Here are some creative ideas and applications to get you started:
+Seeing examples of sublimation on plastic can inspire your projects.
+Here you see creative ideas and applications to get you started:

 1. Personalized Tumbler Designs